KhanhDoHoang/Compiler/README.md

 ### For instance:
 #### buffer.exea1e.pls f 0 0 > a11e.seva
 *This is especially important because the final comparison is done by files(not only by visual checking), for instance,comparing the following outputs:*
-* fc /b a11e.sout* * a11e.sevaSo *
+* fc /b a11e.sout*
+* a11e.sevaSo *
-*, it is required to be sure that files are beinggeneratedok and the outputs can be checked using binary comparison*
+*It is required to be sure that files are beinggeneratedok and the outputs can be checked using binary comparison*